tomlarkworthy/animaxe/README.md

 ----------
 - OT should not have in extend BaseTick, Params should be on BaseTick.
 How do we combine them?
 Intersection types? .combine is the sticking point
     - how to we express some common ancesors exists.
 Can we upcast through generics?

+- Move to vectors.
+So 6 dim lissajous curve sliced into RGBA and XY (RGB takes vector).
 - rainbow sines is ugly, Number and skewT should help.
 - change event propogation
 - change order of playExample parameters, infact make the example helper a function that exposes an animator to a passed in closure